genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 As you noticed, the `<zero-layout>` has two main components that control the layout of the page.

 - `<zero-layout-region>` divides the layout of the page equally depending on its type.
-If `type` = horizontal, then the layout will be split horizontally and if `type` = vertical then the layout will be split vertically.
+If `type` = horizontal, then the layout will be split horizontally; if `type` = vertical, then the layout will be split vertically.
 The layout is split equally, depending on the number of items you insert between the `<zero-layout-region></zero-layout-region>` to the application.
 - `zero-layout-item` stores the content of each region of the page.

 ### Exercise 4.2 insert a new grid